+Instruction 3P Hours per v

-Instruction Duration of SEE SEE CIE Credits 3P Hours per week 3 Hours 50 Marks 50 Marks 1.5
+Duration of SEE 3 Hours

+SEE 50 Marks

+CIE 50 Marks

+Credits 1.5

 Prerequisite: Students should have.

 - 1. Fundamental Knowledge in Calculus and Complex Algebra, - 2.
 Electromagnetism and Circuit Theory Concepts.

 - 1. To plot the frequency response & locus diagrams of first and second-order circuits - 2.
 To verify various circuit theorems and to determine different parameters of a two-port network. - 3.
 To measure the unknown values of different electrical elements and to become familiar with different transducers.